pato0301/udacity_disaste_ml_pipeline/README.md

 3. Prediction and Visualization Making a web app for prediction and visualization, where user may try some emergency messages and see visualization of distribution of genres and categories.

+# Project motivation

+For this project, I use the Figure Eight disaster response data to build a classifier that flags messages for various emergency services.

 # Install

 This project requires Python 3.x and the following Python libraries installed: